neecto/dot-net-qgrid/README.md

 ## QGrid and QGrid.EntityFrameworkCore

 QGrid consists of two NuGet packages: QGrid and QGrid.EntityFrameworkCore.
-The base QGrid package targets **.NET Standard** framework and has no external dependencies at all while QGrid.EntityFrameworkCore package, as the name suggests, depends on **Microsoft.EntityFrameworkCore**.
+The base QGrid package targets **.NET Standard** framework and has no external dependencies at all; while QGrid.EntityFrameworkCore package, as the name suggests, depends on **Microsoft.EntityFrameworkCore**.
 That's made in order to allow using QGrid with any version of EntityFramwork (even pre-core).
 However, QGrid does not expose an async method for querying the data, so take a look at the [docs]() to see how to work with it.

 ## Example